 - Making non-emergency medical appointments out of school hours.

-Old Park are keen to promote and reward children who have good attendance and we run various campaigns through the year to promote this with incentives for the children.
+At Old Park we are keen to promote and reward children who have good attendance and we run various campaigns through the year to promote this with incentives for the children.
 At the end of the year a special ‘VIP’ party is held for all children who manage to achieve 100% attendance, we also hold annual ‘NOT OFF IN NOVEMBER’ and ‘MARCH IN FOR GOOD PUNCTUALITY’ focus months with prizes for all children.
+We also have termly prize draws and rewards for 100% attendance over a term.

 Each week the class with the best attendance gets a special mention on the attendance board and receives a certificate, there is a special prize for the class who have the best attendance each month with an overall prize at the end of the year.